FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 rather than solely the traffic portion of it.
 An approach is to measure the duration of the whole trial (including all wait times) and use that as the Trial Effective Duration.

-{::comment}

-    MB83: To be defined early in the terminology section

-    VP: Ok.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : This is also a way for the Measurer to inform the Controller about